-In January 2021, Imperial Brands announced its five-year strategy to transform the Group and create long-term value.
+In January 2021, Imperial Brands announced its five-year strategy to transform the Group and create longterm value.
 The Group's strategy has three strategic pillars.
 The first is to create sustainable value in combustibles by focusing on the Group's priority markets in which the Group can leverage its strengths.
-The second is to drive value from the Group's broader global portfolio.
-The third is to build a distinctive presence in NGP, which, over time, is expected to deliver a material contribution both to harm reduction, through the offering of potentially reduced-harm products to consumers, and investor returns.
+The second is to drive value from the Group's broader market portfolio.
+The third is to build a targeted NGP business, which, over time, is expected to deliver a material contribution both to harm reduction, through the offering of potentially reduced-harm products to consumers, and investor returns.
 Alongside its revised strategic priorities, the Group has set out a clear capital allocation framework to support investment in the new strategy, strengthen its balance sheet and deliver enhanced shareholder returns.
 The disciplined approach the Group takes to managing cost and cash provides the funds to continue investing in growth.
-The Group's updated sustainability strategy frames the way in which the Group manages its sustainability and ESG issues and supports the long-term development of its business.
+The Group's updated sustainability strategy frames the way in which the Group manages its sustainability and environmental, social and governance (ESG) priorities and supports the long-term development of its business.
+The Group expects to announce its updated strategy in March 2025, which is expected to build on the current five-year strategy.